 Doctor Dean Ornish, Anne Ornish, and the Preventive Medicine Research Institute (PMRI) Lifestyle cookery and cooking classes are available - and our specialty.
 Dr. Ornish is a noted columnist previously for Newsweek and Readers Digest, the New York Times #1 best-selling author and author of numerous other best-sellers worldwide.
 A recent article featured in Forbes magazine can be seen here, with Pathways Of Nashville, TN.

-A friend of Chef Marti, Doctor Dean, is the only program to have ever scientifically proven his program will make you feel better, live longer, lose weight and gain health.
+A friend of Chef Marti, Doctor Dean, is the only program to have ever scientifically proven his plan will make you feel better, live longer, lose weight and gain health.